Worth It (Fifth Harmony song): Background and development

 Ori Kaplan, who produced "Talk Dirty" by Jason Derulo, also co-produced and co-wrote "Worth It".

 Kid Ink, pictured in March 2012, features in the song.

 "Worth It" was produced and co-written by Norwegian production company, Stargate, consisting of duo Mikkel S. Eriksen and Tor Erik Hermansen and Ori Kaplan, with additional writing from Priscilla Renea.
 The song was released on January 15, 2015, on streaming and downloading services but officially impacted American rhythmic crossover radio as a single on March 2, 2015.
-A Spanish version titled "Dame Esta Noche" (Spanish for "Give Me This Night") was released to iTunes on July 10, 2015, following the success of the single.
+A Spanish version subtitled "Dame Esta Noche" (Spanish for "Give Me This Night") was released to iTunes on July 10, 2015, following the success of the single.
 The track features Kid Ink's English rap verse, while the group sings in Spanish.

 Originally intended for recording by rapper Kid Ink, who ended up collaborating on the song, the lyrics and melody were changed to fit a female perspective.
 Kid Ink noted during an interview with Forbes that while he was "writing on their album", he was able to collaborate with "producers Stargate and Cashmere Cat" and this led to the development of the song.
 One of Kid Ink's verses from "Wit It" (the original version of the song) appears on this song.
 Speaking to Complex, Dinah Jane explained that the song was unplanned for the album, saying "there were no females on the song".
 After the song was presented to them by production team Stargate, they changed part of the lyrics and bits "of the concept" to "fit [their] perspective".
 Lauren Jauregui also shared similar sentiments, saying that she "didn't think" the track would "make the album".
 In an interview with Billboard, music director David Armbrecht explained that the song is a "message of self-empowerment, which is made clear in its triumphant 'Give it to me, I'm worth it!' chorus".
 The song speaks to women of "all demographics", he said, explaining that this can be applied to anyone in a "relationship" or "getting out of one" and it is likely that one can get "tired of the games" and deserve better, using the song to do just that.